UKHomeOffice/sas-github-workflows/README.md

 ## Publish a docker image - npm

 This workflow builds and publishes a docker image.
-Optionally it pushes the image to a repository, tagging it with the SHA.

 * Needs a secret value of DOCKER_USER_NAME or QUAY_ROBOT_USER_NAME
 * Needs a secret value of DOCKER_PASSWORD or QUAY_ROBOT_TOKEN